n1ck3/sonar/README.md

 * Songs are cached for fast playback.

 ## ~~Known issues~~ Check out the issues
-* ~~I had to fork the py-sonic (master-py3 branch) and run 2to3 (and tweak a few things) in order to make it play nice with python3.
+* I had to fork the py-sonic (master-py3 branch) and run 2to3 (and tweak a few things) in order to make it play nice with python3.
 This does however not work properly.
-At this point, only searching and queueing songs works as expected.~~ [Moved to Issues: Issue 3]
+At this point, only searching and queueing songs works as expected.
-* ~~Playing next song in the queue doesn't work.~~ [Moved to Issues: Issue 2]
-* ~~I don't know if seeking (ff, rw) works properly.~~ [PARTIALLY FIXED]. rw to a time_pos < 0 sets it to the beginning of song. ff to time_pos > song.length sets it to song.length-1 for now.
-* ~~Coninuous play (the player plays the next song in the queue on finished playing a song).~~ [Moved to Issues: Issue 7]
-* ~~Handle errors from server in client better.
-I.e. is server can't play queue index, let the user know.~~ [Moved to Issues: Issue 8]

 ## Roadmap
-* ~~Being able to skip to the next song in the queue.~~ [FIXED]
-* ~~Threading all the server calls in order to return quickly in the client.~~ [Moved to Issues: Issue 6]
-* ~~Better server queue handling (keep queue but knowing which song is being played and thus being able to skip forward and backward in the queue.~~ [FIXED]
-* ~~Add ability to remove songs from server queue.~~ [Moved to Issues: Issue 1]
+* Add ability to remove songs from server queue.
+[Issue #1]
-* ~~Better (proper) logging for both the server and client.
-That is, cleaning up the stdout output to a minimum (ability to change that with --debug or --verbose) but writing to logs for trouble shooting.~~ [Moved to Issues: Issue 4]
+* Better (proper) logging for both the server and client.
+That is, cleaning up the stdout output to a minimum (ability to change that with --debug or --verbose) but writing to logs for trouble shooting.
+[Issue #4]
-* ~~Lazy starting of the server if not running when wanting to use it with the client.~~ [Moved to Issues: Issue 5]
+* Lazy starting of the server if not running when wanting to use it with the client.
+[Issue #5]
-* ~~Ability to list and queue playlists (and further down the road creating and deleting playlists as well as adding songs to and remove songs from playlists).~~ [Moved to Issues: Issue 1]
+* Ability to list and queue playlists (and further down the road creating and deleting playlists as well as adding songs to and remove songs from playlists).
+[Issue #15]
+* Ability to handle playlists (adding songs to and remove songs from playlists).
+[Issue #16]
-* ~~Implementing Subsonic Jukebox (ability to play music on the subsonic server rather than the client -- play the music on the good speakers at home).~~ [Moved to Issues: Issue 9]
+* Implementing Subsonic Jukebox (ability to play music on the subsonic server rather than the client -- play the music on the good speakers at home).
+[Issue #9]
-* ~~Limiting song cache size in mb (server will automatically remove songs that were touched the longest time ago when the limit is reached).~~ [Moved to Issues: Issue 10]
+* Limiting song cache size in mb (server will automatically remove songs that were touched the longest time ago when the limit is reached).
+[Issue #10]
+* Handle errors from server in client better.
+I.e. is server can't play queue index, let the user know.
+[Issue #8]

 ## Long term roadmap
-* ~~Fixing py-sonic for python3 and pull requesting it to crustymonkey.~~ [Moved to Issues: Issue 6]
+* ~~Fixing py-sonic for python3 and pull requesting it to crustymonkey.~~ [Moved to Issues: Issue #11]